clopca/cdk-vpclattice-alpha/API.md

 - *Type:* aws-cdk-lib.aws_s3.IBucket

-the S3 bucket where to send logs.
+the S3 bucket to send logs to.

 ---